 Share Your Experience

-Do you experience unpleasant side effects after drinking a Monster energy drink or 5-Hour Energy?
+Are energy drinks bad for you in your opinion?
+Do you experience unpleasant side effects after drinking a Monster drink or 5-Hour Energy?
 Do you know other, safer ways of finding quick energy?
-Share your experience in the comments section below.
+Share your experience in the Comments section below.